-- 6.40 Within our State of the energy market 2017 report123 we stated that we consider easy market entry and exit to be one of the features of a competitive energy market. - 6.41 The domestic retail energy market has historically been concentrated to a significant extent to six large suppliers.
+- 6.48 Within our State of the energy market 2017 report141 we stated that we consider easy market entry and exit to be one of the features of a competitive energy market. - 6.49 The domestic retail energy market has historically been concentrated to a significant extent to six large suppliers.
 However, more recently the six largest suppliers have seen their market share being eroded by smaller suppliers and new entrants.
-As of 2017, the six largest suppliers accounted for approximately four-fifths of domestic retail supply (81% and 82% in gas and electricity respectively),124 with the remaining fifth of the market being covered by medium and smaller suppliers.
+As of June 2018, the six largest suppliers accounted for approximately three-quarters of domestic retail supply (75% and 76% in gas and electricity respectively), 142 with the remaining fifth of the market being covered by medium and smaller suppliers. - 6.50 The cap could encourage suppliers to innovate more rapidly to remain competitive, and encourage the entry of firms with innovative new business models.
+But it could also reduce incentives to enter the market because of reduced opportunities to earn super-normal profits. - 6.51 As we have mentioned in the preceding sections, the default tariff cap will reduce the profitability of suppliers, and reduce price and non-price competition